Table Of Contents

 So far, there has been no concrete scientific evidence to confirm the effectiveness of the TENS unit treatment, but the majority of patients who tried experienced short-term acute and chronic pain relief.

-Most scientist are still unsure as to what causes this pain relief, but there are two predominant theories:
+Most scientists are still unsure as to what causes this pain relief, but there are two predominant theories:

 - Scrambling normal pain signals – the electrodes stimulate nerves in the surrounding area and interfere with normal pain signals that are being sent to the brain.
 This disruption leads to the feeling of pain relief